vippsas/vipps-developers/faqs/pos-integrations-faq.md

    [retrieves the API keys](../common-topics/api-keys.md#getting-the-api-keys) and provides them securely to the partner.
    See: [Which API keys should I use?](#which-api-keys-should-i-use)
-6. The partner configures the merchant's POS for Vipps.
+6. The partner configures the merchant's POS for Vipps MobilePay.
-7. The merchant can now accept Vipps payments in the POS.
+7. The merchant can now accept Vipps MobilePay payments in the POS.

 ## Which API keys should I use?